-1 The term 'trans' is used as an umbrella term throughout this document
+1 The term 'trans' is used as an umbrella term throughout this document.

-- Provide all employees and managers with guidance on the statutory protections for trans people undergoing the transition process; - Detail the appropriate procedure to be followed when a trans person applies to work with us following transition, or states that they are about to transition whilst in our employment; - Provide details on what support should be provided by our managers to employee who are transitioning.
+- Ensure that trans people and individuals undergoing the transition process or who have transitioned are treated with fairness and support during the recruitment process and their employment. - Provide all employees and managers with guidance on the statutory protections for trans people undergoing the transition process. - Detail the appropriate procedure to be followed when a trans person applies to work with us following transition, or states that they are about to transition whilst in our employment. - Provide details on what support should be provided by our managers to employee who are transitioning.